Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 #### MyBookLog
 * The `MyBookLog` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
 * Users can set their reading goals and edit them if needed.
-* Users can have an history and insights of the the reviews and recommendations they made on the site
+* Users can have a list of thir future readings

 ### Existing features